 Upper respiratory issues occur fairly commonly in cats and are often caused by infectious diseases.
 Feline calicivirus (FCV) is is a common virus that usually causes upper respiratory infections in cats, causing sneezing, runny nose and eyes, and sometimes painful sores inside the mouth or even sudden lameness.
 This highly contagious disease can easily spread throughout a population of cats, making it a major problem in animal-shelter environments.
 Fortunately, although there is no direct cure for the illness, most cats recover completely with supportive care, although many will become asymptomatic carriers of the virus.

-What is Feline Calicivirus?
+What Is Feline Calicivirus?

 Feline calicivirus is a highly contagious viral pathogen that affects cats.
 It is part of a family of RNA viruses called Caliciviridae.
-Some types of calicivirus can affect humans and other animals, but feline calicivirus strains will only affect cats.
+Some other types of calicivirus can affect humans and other animals, but feline calicivirus strains will only affect cats.

-Signs of Feline Calicivirus
+Symptoms of Feline Calicivirus

 Feline calicivirus-related infections may be chronic in some cats.
 They may periodically experience flare-ups of symptoms.

 It is possible for some cats to be carriers of feline calicivirus.
 These cats may show no signs of disease but can still transmit the virus to other cats.

 Causes of Calicivirus in Cats